run2bizdocs/documentation/en-us/docs/4biz-helium/processes/event/use/view-event.md

 title: View event
-Description: Is intended to view the information in the event registration.
+Description: Is intended to view the information of the event.
 # View event

-This functionality is intended to view the information in the event registration.
+This functionality is intended to view the information of the event.

 Before getting started
 --------------------------

-To view the information, it's necessary to previously register an event collected by the monitoring tool.
+- [x] To view the information, it's necessary to have registered an event collected by the monitoring tool.

 Procedure